leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/tools/pose.rst

       When pressing :kbd:`Ctrl`, the brush applies a twist rotation to the posing segments instead of using the rotation or an IK deformation.
    Scale/Translate
-      Alters the proportions of the of the mesh, using the segment's origin as a pivot.
+      Alters the proportions of the mesh, using the origin of the segment as a pivot.
       While holding :kbd:`Ctrl` the brush moves the entire segment.
    Squash/Stretch
-      Works similar to *Scale/Translate* however, it applies different scale values along different axes to achieve the stretching affect.
+      Works similar to *Scale/Translate* however, it applies different scale values along different axes to achieve the stretching effect.
       The pivot point for this mode is calculated by using the local space aligned to the segment.

 Rotation Origins
    Method to set the rotation origins for the segments of the brush.